-The system shall be designed to minimise the generation of collision warning signals and to avoid autonomous advanced emergency braking in situations where the driver would not recognise an impending collision.
-This shall be demonstrated in the assessment carried out under Annex 3, and this assessment shall include in particular scenarios listed in Appendix 2 of Annex 3 of this Regulation for the scenarios listed in its Appendix 2.
+The system shall be designed to minimise the generation of collision warning signals and to avoid advanced emergency braking in situations where the driver would not recognise an impending collision.
+This shall be demonstrated in the assessment carried out under Annex 3, and this assessment shall include in particular scenarios listed in Appendix 2 of Annex 3.